Dr. Sheri Clark, PhD

 More About Dr. Clark:

 In her private time, Sheri enjoys cooking for friends and family, gardening, landscaping, hiking, and is a voracious listener to audiobooks and music.
-Her partner Laura and loyal canine companions Ridley and Emerson are often by her side in her travels and many adventures.
+Her wife Laura and loyal canine companions Ridley and Emerson are often by her side in her travels and many adventures.

 Arizona License #4678.